 Traditionally varnishes were applied to keep paintings protected from all the dust, dirt, smoke etc.. in the atmosphere.
 The varnish provides a non-porous, protective layer that is removable for conservation purposes; it serves its aesthetic purpose whilst also providing protection.

-Any dirt that attaches to the painting will be on the varnish layer and not imbedded in the paint layer.
+Any dirt attached to the painting will be on the varnish layer and not embedded in the paint layer.

-As I mention below, there are other aesthetic reasons to varnish but it’s worth remembering that although it’s often called a ‘Final picture varnish’, traditionally varnishes are meant to have the capacity to be removed without damaging the painting.
+As I mention below, there are other aesthetic reasons to varnish.
+Still, it’s worth remembering that although it’s often called a ‘Final picture varnish’, traditionally, varnishes are meant to have the capacity to be removed without damaging the painting.

 Is removable varnishing appropriate for you?

-I always think with portraits and paintings that will be handed down to generations in the future it is definitely worth varnishing with an old school technique.
-However, it’s a personal call as I appreciate some of our paintings end up on the neighbours wall.
-It might be in this scenario an acrylic permanent ‘non-removable’ varnish fits the job.
+I always think of portraits and paintings handed down to generations in the future it is definitely worth varnishing with an old school technique.
+However, it’s a personal call as I appreciate some of our paintings end up on the neighbour’s wall.
+It might be in this scenario an acrylic permanent ‘non-removable varnish fits the job.